 Recently we have conducted large scale solar potential analysis for entire IIT Mandi campus comprising a total of 96 buildings, spread over 538 acres and grouped into 3 clusters using our TSL design Studio software.
 The entire work took less than a week to complete and our workflow is depicted below:

 For accurate potential estimation, we have used drone images, and further modeling has been done using our TSL design Studio.
-To look at the complete case study please Click here.
+Have a look at the complete case study

 Use of TSL design studio ensured higher accuracy in solar potential estimation since, each rooftops were individually modeled taking care of the key parameters such as shadow analysis, roof’s orientation and tilt etc.